 Section 2412 of the RIF regulations, 47 D.C.
 Reg. at 2431, requires an agency to establish a "retention register" for each competitive level, and provides that the retention register "shall document the final action taken, and the effective date of that action, for each employee released from his or her competitive level."
 Generally, employees in a competitive level who are separated as a result of a RIF are separated in inverse order of their standing on the retention register.
 An employee's standing is determined by his/her RIF service computation date (RIF-SCD), which is usually the date on which the employee began D.C.
 Government service.
-Regarding the lateral competition requirement, the record shows that Employee held the only position in his competitive level, and this position was eliminated in the RIF.
+Regarding the lateral competition requirement, the record shows that all positions in Employee's competitive level were eliminated in the RIF.
 Therefore, I conclude that the statutory provision of the D.C.
 Official Code § 1-624.08(e), according Employee one round of lateral competition, as well as the related RIF provisions of 5 D.C.
-Municipal Regulations 1503.3, are both inapplicable, and that Agency is not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.1
+Municipal Regulations 1503.3, are both inapplicable, and that Agency is not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.